-Throughout his career, Jeter has been a fixture in New York.
+Throughout his career, Jeter was a fixture in New York.
 You don’t think of the Yankees without thinking of Jeter, even a full year after his retirement announcement.
 He has also been the best — at least one of the best, if you’re picky — shortstops in the game for a long time.
-During Jeters’ reign, there have been better offensive and defensive shortstops than him, but no one has equaled his impressive balance of offense and defense.
+There have been better offensive shortstops, and better defensive shortstops, but no one equaled his impressive balance of offense and defense.
 Which is why we feel the need to compile this particular list.
 Therefore, with that in mind, here’s a look the five best all-around shortstops to ever play the game from the bottom to the top, taking into account more than any single facet of the game.

 5. Ernie Banks

 Playing the more defensive-minded shortstop position, Banks wasn’t expected to produce tons of runs — he did exactly that.
 He’s one of just 25 players ever in the MLB to hit 500 career home runs, and he did that all while wearing a Chicago Cubs jersey for his entire 18-year tenure from 1953-71.
 Though he played first base towards the end, Banks would go down as one of the best (and first) power-hitting shortstops ever.
 During the peak of his career, he won back-to-back MVP awards, which all but set his legacy in stone.
 It is also worth noting that Banks was the first African-American player on the Cubs’ roster.